-Tania Lewis is the Director of the Digital Ethnography Research Centre and is a Professor in the School of Media and Communication at RMIT University.
+Tania Lewis is a Co-Director of the Digital Ethnography Research Centre and is a Professor in the School of Media and Communication at RMIT University.
 Her research critically engages with the politics of lifestyle, sustainability and consumption, and with global media and digital cultures.

 An ex-medical practitioner, Tania has conducted a wide range of research including video ethnographic studies of household recycling, backyard permaculture and everyday digital household media use.

 Tania has published over 70 journal articles, book chapters and reports while her most recent book, Digital Food: From Paddock to Platform (Bloomsbury 2020), is the first monograph to engage with everyday digital practices and food culture.

 Tania is also the author/co-author of a number of other books including Digital Ethnography: Principles and Practices (Sage); Smart Living: Lifestyle Media and Popular Expertise (Peter Lang), and Telemodernities: Television and Transforming Lives in Asia (Duke University Press).

 She is currently a chief investigator on 4 projects:

 ‘The Shut-in Worker: COVID and home-based digital work practices’ (with Andrew Glover and Indigo Holcombe-James)